Tech-at-DU/React-Fundamentals-tutorial/P06-Organizing-Files/content.md

 slug: organizing-files
 ---

 The project is starting to grow in size.
-This is when some organization would help you manage and grow your application.
+This is a point when some organization would help you manage and grow your application.

 ## Components